Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 18. What is collateral blood flow?

-If it’s part of a collateral circulation system it can prevent loss of distal blood flow in the event of an arterial obstruction.
+Collateral blood flow helps to prevent loss of distal blood flow in the event of an arterial obstruction.

-19. What is vessel accessibility?
+19. What does vessel accessibility mean?

 20. What are peripheral structures?

-21. How to perform the Allen test?
+21. How to perform the Modified Allen test?

 22. What are alternative methods of assessing for collateral circulation?